 Virginia does not require emergency paper ballots to be kept at the polling place.
 There is no state law requiring the placement of emergency paper ballots in polling places, nor has the Virginia State Board of Elections issued an advisory directing counties to have emergency paper ballots on hand.
-The number of paper ballots provided to each polling place before and during an election is determined by the county election boards.
-The decision on whether and when to use them is left to the county boards.
-The decision of the county boards.
+The number of paper ballots provided to each polling place before and during an election is determined by the county election boards.144 The decision on whether and when to use them is left to the county boards.145